Spooky312/Spooky312/README.md

 ## Hi there 👋

-Currently a student at SIT
+Currently a student at SIT \n
 New to Programming in General

 <!--